 In patients taking antiresorptive agents (bisphosphonates or hormone replacement therapy), a decrease of 25% or more from baseline beta-CTx levels (ie, prior to the start of therapy) 3 to 6 months after initiation of therapy indicates an adequate therapeutic response.

-Reduced renal function may lead to reduced urinary excretion of beta-C-terminal telopeptide (CTx) and a consequent increase in the apparent serum beta-CTx concentration.
+Reduced kidney function may lead to reduced urinary excretion of beta-C-terminal telopeptide (CTx) and a consequent increase in the apparent serum beta-CTx concentration.

-2. Garnero P, Borel O, Delmas PD: Evaluation of a fully automated serum assay for C-terminal cross-linking telopeptide of type I collagen in osteoporosis.
+2. Garnero P, Borel O, Delmas PD.
+Evaluation of a fully automated serum assay for C-terminal cross-linking telopeptide of type I collagen in osteoporosis.
 Clin Chem.
-2001 Apr;47(4):694-702
+2001;47(4):694-702

 3. Fraser W: Bone and mineral metabolism.
 In: Rifai N, Horvath AR, Wittwer CT, eds.
 Tietz Textbook of Clinical Chemistry and Molecular Diagnostics.
 6th ed.
 Elsevier; 2018:1422-1491

-4. Delmas PD, Eastell R, Garnero P, Seibel MJ, Stepan J: The use of biochemical markers of bone turnover in osteoporosis.
+4. Delmas PD, Eastell R, Garnero P, Seibel MJ, Stepan J; Committee of Scientific Advisors of the International Osteoporosis Foundation].
+The use of biochemical markers of bone turnover in osteoporosis.
 Committee of Scientific Advisors of the International Osteoporosis Foundation.
-Osteoporo Int.
-2000;11 Suppl 6:S2-S17
+Osteoporos Int.
+2000;11 Suppl 6:S2-S17. doi:10.1007/s001980070002

 Monday through Saturday